← Back to all posts

 Rule 1: Respond Within 48 Hours (Even If It's a Maybe)

 The old standard was one week.
 In 2026, that's too long.
-Hosts are making decisions faster.
-Venues have tighter cancellation windows.
-Catering minimums need to be locked in early.
+Hosts decide faster now because venues hold tighter cancellation windows and catering minimums have to be locked in early, so a week of silence can genuinely cost them money.

-If you receive an invitation, respond within 48 hours.
+If you get an invitation, respond within 48 hours.
 Period.
-This doesn't mean you need to commit to attending.
-It means you acknowledge the invitation and give the host something to work with.
+You don't have to commit to attending in that window.
+You just have to acknowledge the invitation and give the host something to plan around.

 Rule 2: "Maybe" Is Not Rude.
 Ghosting Is.

 This is the hill I will die on.
-A "Maybe" response is honest, useful, and considerate.
-It tells the host three things: you saw the invitation, you're interested, and you have a logistical blocker you're working through.
-That's valuable information.
+A "Maybe" response is honest and genuinely useful.
+It tells the host that you saw the invitation, you're interested, and there's some real-world thing you're still sorting out before you can commit.
+That's a lot of information packed into one tap.

 I built a one-tap RSVP system at Lemonvite specifically to make this easier.
-Guests can respond Attending, Maybe, or Declined with a single tap.
-No account required.
-No app to download.
-The entire interaction takes about five seconds.
-There is genuinely no reason not to respond when the bar is that low.
+Guests respond Attending, Maybe, or Declined with a single tap, no account and no app download involved.
+The whole interaction takes about five seconds, which leaves no real excuse to leave a host hanging.

 If you're on the fence about an event, say so.
 Your host will appreciate the honesty far more than the silence.